AdobeDocs/campaign.en/help/v8/start/connect.md

 :speech_balloon: As a Managed Cloud Service user, [contact Adobe](support.md#support) to implement Adobe IMS with Campaign.

+## Connect to Campaign with your LDAP login

+Adobe Campaign can be configured so that the user accesses the platform via their LDAP authentication.

+:speech_balloon: As a Managed Cloud Service user, [contact Adobe](support.md#support) to configure LDAP integration with Campaign.

 ## Web access

 Certain parts of the application can be accessed via a simple web browser using an HTML user interface: reporting, delivery approval, instance monitoring, and more.